 “I received an Alumni Scholarship Award to aid my thesis project, Do You Know an Immigrant?, a case study about the stories of immigrants that inspired me during my time at SVA.
 The award money was used for the production of a short documentary film and the printing of a supplementary book.
 I never would have been able to get the professionals to work with me on the project that I did if it were not for the stipend from The Alumni Society.
 It pushed me to be more proactive with my thesis when there wasn't anyone or anything else telling me to keep going.
 Knowing that The Alumni Society puts itself out there to help SVA students served as a large inspiration for me to complete the project.
 Currently, I am working at HarperCollins Publishers as a designer, creating packing and jackets.
 I plan to pursue further work in film on the side, and to continue giving back by centering my personal work on social advocacy issues.”

 -Nina LoSchiavo, BFA 2012 Graphic Design

-To learn more about Nina and her work, view her portfolio and visit her vimeo page.
+To learn more about Nina and her work visit her portfolio and Vimeo page.